shader-slang/spec/proposals/030-interface-method-default-impl.md

 Both static and non-static methods can have default implementations.

-A default implementation can be marked as `[Diffeerentiable]` for automatic differentiation.
+A default implementation can be marked as `[Differentiable]` for automatic differentiation.

 Default implementations is treated as if it is an ordinary function generic on `This` type.
 The `IFoo` interface above will be interpreted by the compiler as: